Quick answer

 The hadith doesn't say "don't look at photos" but it does say "don't use beauty as the primary criterion."

 Photo-driven platforms inverse this.
 Photos are the primary filter.
 Deen becomes secondary.
-Zawji's no-photo design enforces the Prophetic ordering at the platform level: deen first, then person, then physical compatibility (at sittning).
+Zawji's photos-off-by-default design keeps the Prophetic ordering at the platform level: deen first, then person, then physical compatibility (a photo you choose to share, then in person at sittning).

 Reason 4: Sister-safety — community judgment risk